ZLCube/ScamScammers/Suburbia/README.md

+# Suburbia Scammers

+I found some publicity related to cheap pokemon cards in suburbia's page, but also found some inconsistencies which made me realize that it was a scam.
 The real page looks different to the fake one, on one hand the head of the page you can see options like services, credits and account:

 ![](https://github.com/ZLCube/ScamScammers/blob/main/Suburbia/ss/2.png)